 Every idea I have will start out as a drawing in my mind's eye.
 Sketching is a very powerful tool to have in order to get those thoughts on to paper.
 I often sketch with either graphite pencils or ink pens.
 After I’ve sketched out the idea and I’m ready to commit to a completed work of art, I will do a preliminary drawing.
 I will do preliminary drawings to the same size as the final artwork.

-I went to art school (MICA) to become an illustrator.
+I went to the Maryland Institute College of Art for art school (MICA) to become an illustrator.
 When I arrived I was immediately immersed in a world of creative possibilities.
-Needless to say I ended up changing majors from illustration to painting.
-As I have matured I have realized that what I learned as a painter could be translated into my passion for drawing.
+Needless to say, I ended up changing majors from illustration to painting.
+As I have matured I have realized that what I learned as a painter could be translated into my passion for drawing and illustration.
 I use Prismacolor pencils because they allow me to layer like a painter.
 It is so easy to paint from the tube, but a master will mix their colors on the canvas.

 I can remember the first time I tried scratchboard out.
 It was in art school.
-I found a fancy for it, but didn’t pursue it as a favorite medium.
+I found a fancy for it but didn’t pursue it as a favorite medium at the time.
 Years later, I found myself wanting to draw with white into the black shapes of my ink drawings.
 I gave white paint markers a try and they almost did it.
 Then the light bulb went off!
 What about drawing on scratchboard?
 I went out and bought some scratchboard and gave it a try.
 In only a few moments I was saying to myself, now this is what I’m talking about!

 I can easily say I love comic books.
 I love them more as a storytelling medium then I do as a collectible item.
 Making a comic book is like making a movie, television show or animation.
 I have worked in animation and as wonderful it is to see something move and make sounds, it's more incredible to me to simply pick up a comic book, flip through it, and be immediately transported into another world.
 My earliest memory of wanting to be an artist was when I was making comic book stories based on my obsession with the television shows: Star Blazers and Battle of the Planets.